-Transition has been occurring across Gippsland for a number of years now, prompted by major industry closures, drought, bushfires, climate change, and more recently the COVID-19 pandemic.
+The people of Gippsland have faced change within the region for several years, prompted by major industry closures, drought, bushfires, climate change, and the COVID-19 pandemic.

-The sudden closure of Hazelwood Power Station in 2017 highlighted the importance of everyone in our community working together to shape a future that is both sustainable and resilient.
+The sudden closure of Hazelwood Power Station in 2017 highlighted the importance of everyone working together to shape a future that is both sustainable and resilient.